Going the Way of the Dinosaurs: Surviving a Mountain Biking Trip to Moab

 My head was swimming.
 I was sorting through my thoughts, trying to remember the last time I had had the air knocked completely out of me, probably some time during the Carter administration.

-I got to my feet, tried to shake it off, tried to show them I was all right.
+I got to my feet and tried to shake it off, tried to show them I was all right.
 But I couldn’t speak; there was no air to form words.
 I gasped, gulping oxygen like a dinosaur doomed by a cloud of dust.
 I sat down.
 Several people brought me water.
 It took me a moment to register the horrified look on my poor wife’s face.

 I was woozy, but I assured her I was all right.
 I was an experienced mountain biker.
 This came with the territory.
 My wife, on the other hand, appeared undone.
 She thought maybe we should call it a day.
 She thought perhaps we were too old for this.
 I told her not to be silly.

-Dr. Seuss Shapes the World
+Dr. Seuss Shaped World

 My wife stopped frequently to drink from her water bottle and kept insisting that I do the same, but I have never required the copious amounts of hydration my wife requires.
-After awhile, I began to refuse her and urged her to keep moving, lest we fall behind the group, which was disappearing around the bend in the trail ahead.
+After awhile, I began to refuse her and urged her to keep moving, lest we fall behind the group, which was disappearing around the bend on the trail ahead.
 This annoyed her and she flashed back that she would not be prevented from taking water when she needed to.

 At the turn-around point we left the bikes and tromped up a steep ascent to a stunning vista.
-Stretching out for miles in every direction was a red and gold desert studded with rock formations of every description: chimneys of stacked boulders, spires of knurled stone, arches and prows and monoliths, a Seuss-ian world shaped by thousands of years of erosion.
+Stretching out for miles in every direction was a red and gold desert studded with rock formations of every kind: chimneys of stacked boulders, spires of knurled stone, arches and prows and monoliths, a Seuss-ian world shaped by thousands of years of erosion.

 On the hike back to the bikes I told my wife that, while the view was certainly worth the trip, the best was yet to come.
 “Now we get to ride downhill!”